Kate wore Alexander McQueen for today’s arrival in Warsaw, Poland.

 Now for our look at what Kate wore for her arrival in Warsaw.

 No one will be surprised to read the Duchess opted for a design by Alexander McQueen, the brand’s Peplum Coat.

-The piece is done in a silk/wool twill; I’m wondering if Kate’s is actually a white, or if it merely the lighting that makes it look brighter than the ivory seen online.
+I’m wondering if Kate’s is actually white, or if it is merely the lighting that makes it look brighter than the ivory seen online.
 The coat remains available in very limited sizes at Net-a-Porter, where it is discounted by 50% to a price of $1538.

 Kate had three different pieces of jewelry we’ve not seen previously: the ring seen above, as well as new earrings and a pendant.